 Florida’s beverage industry is committed to protecting our state’s natural environment.
 Our industry includes some of the world’s leaders in environmental programs and policies and we are working to develop the best water-saving technologies on the planet.

 We know that every drop of water counts, and we've invested heavily to improve our water conservation.
 We are proud to announce that we've reduced our water use ratio by 14% over five years, and are on pace to improve our water conservation rate by double digits over the next decade.

 Although water is the primary ingredient in many of our beverages, the beverage industry actually uses a surprisingly small amount of water.
 In fact, we only use one-third of one percent of all public water use.

-Our industry does its part to protect water resources by practicing sound environmental polices that:
+Our industry does its part to protect water resources by practicing sound environmental policies that:

 - Protect natural resources.